Xiashangning/BigSurface/README.md

   > Not so important, they use I2C to transfert data.
 Linux code available.
 - Touch Screen
   > Device id: 0x34E4
-  > Linux uses `mei` to communicate with the touch screen, don't know the equivalant thing on macOS.
+  > Linux uses `mei` to communicate with the touch screen(ipts), don't know the equivalant thing on macOS.